teambit/docs/docs/workflows.md

 A Bit Workflow is a  recommendation for how to use Bit to accomplish work in a consistent and productive manner.
 But not every organization is the same or works in the same way.
 Bit offers flexibility in managing components by enabling different workflows that can fit many organizations.

-There are some questions worth asking when selecting the Bit workflow:
+Some questions worth asking when selecting the Bit workflow:

 - How many projects need component sharing?
 - How similar are the projects that need to share components? e.g., are they all based on the same CLI with the same configuration?